 - General: Smoking is not permitted in any RISD building, in any place that allows smoke to migrate back into any building, or anywhere that impedes the smoke-free entrance and exit from buildings.
 Smoking should take place at least 10 feet away from the building.
 Smoking is not permitted on balconies.

-- First Year Area: The First Year Quad complex is smoke free and smoking should not take place in any of the courtyards, stairwells, entrance gates, amphitheater, or patio.
+- First Year Area (and South Hall): The First Year Quad and South Hall complex is smoke free and smoking should not take place in any of the courtyards, stairwells, entrance gates, amphitheater, or patio.

 - E-Cigarettes: E-cigarettes are not permitted to be used within any residence hall.